aws/aws-encryption-sdk-c/.cbmc-batch/jobs/aws_cryptosdk_enc_ctx_clone/README.md

 * `aws_string_eq`

     * a !=b and neither a nor b are even NULL
+    * dest_elem->value!=iter.element.value by construction in aws_cryptosdk_enc_ctx_clone
+    * A NULL check on dest_elem precedes the call to this function
+    * iter.element.value is not NULL by construction of loop

 * `aws_hash_iter_is_valid`

     * Data structure invariants always hold
+    * iter is never NULL by construction
+    * A precondition on iter->map ensures it is always a valid hash table